Bonfire (album): Live from the Atlantic Studios

 Recorded live on 7 December 1977 at the Atlantic Recording Studios, New York, New York.

 Let There Be Rock: The Movie - Live in Paris

 Recorded live on 9 December 1979 at the Pavillon de Paris, Paris, France.

 Volts

+A compilation of some alternative versions of songs recorded for the albums Let There Be Rock and Highway to Hell, and some songs previously released.